physicalaff/Knight-Chess-Helper/README.md

 </p>

 ---

-## ⚖️ Disclaimer

-> [!WARNING]
-> This software is developed strictly for **educational and research purposes**.
-Using chess assistants, bots, or engines to cheat in online rated matches is a violation of Chess.com's Terms of Service and will result in account suspension.
-The author of this extension is not responsible for any misuse, account bans, or competitive violations.
-Use responsibly!

----

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Stockfish is licensed under the GPLv3.